 Weapons, Armour & Equipment

-The Drillshot FK-7 is one of the best ranged weapons in the game because it has very little downsides.
-It has high damage, high range and it can pierce shields.
-It's only downside is that you will need to reload often due to the chamber size (2) and it is costly if you miss your shots.
+The poison sniper ('Spitdart') is one of the strongest weapons in Dune Awakening.
+It has very high damage, high range and it's poison is excellent for PVE content.
+It's only downside is that you will need to reload often and it is costly if you miss your shots.

 Armour

 We're going to be using Heavy Armour for this build which might seem counterintuitive for a melee, sword-based build.
-However, the Heavy Armour provides incredible survivability and gives us a much greater margin of error for when we get staggered or concussed.
+However, the Heavy Armour provides incredible survivability and unless you are focusing mostly on PVP content, you'll find that it's pretty rare you are taking melee damage in PVE.
+Most of the danger will come from the unshielded troopers and the ranged heavy mobs, so dart mitigation is our friend here.

 Equipment & Other